You are here

 Minimum Retention and Disposition: Destroy after all print runs are completed, output verified (if required), and agency has no need to reproduce the report.

-Justification These records have limited value after all related print runs are completed and the output verified.
+Justification: These records have limited value after all related print runs are completed and the output verified.
 In many cases, agencies will not manage print files as records.

 Records Not Covered: Print files needed for fiscal audits or retained to document transactions.

-*90246 Audit Trail File
+*90246 Audit Trail Files

 Data generated during the creation of a master file or database and used to validate a master file or database during a processing cycle, such as date stamp, time stamp, user’s ID and other data fields.